 Although they've been around for several decades, they've become increasingly popular in recent years.

 BCAA supplements consist of essential amino acids -- isoleucine, leucine, and valine -- that your body needs for muscle synthesis.
 Including it in your workout regimen will reduce muscle recovery and fatigue, increase strength, and even normalize your blood sugar levels.

 BCAAs are considered essential amino acids because they can't be produced from amino acids.

-The only way to get them is by eating protein-rich food or taking a BCAA supplement.
-I recommend taking a BCAA supplement with a meal, 10 to 30 minutes before working out.
+Eating protein-rich food or taking a BCAA supplement is the only way to get aminos.
+I recommend taking a BCAA supplement with a meal 10 to 30 minutes before working out.

 Adding a scoop of BCAAs in powdered form is also a great addition to your drink while working out.

 Beta-alanine is a nonessential amino acid that increases carnosine levels in the muscle.
 This factor is important because carnosine, a dipeptide, neutralizes lactic acid in muscle tissue.

 When you lift weights or perform other strenuous exercises, acidic compounds will accumulate in your muscle tissue.
 Characteristic symptoms of lactic acid buildup include muscle soreness, fatigue, and longer recovery.

 Taking a beta-alanine supplement will ensure your body has the necessary levels of carnosine to keep lactic acid in check.
 And by minimizing lactic acid in your muscles, you'll be able to work out longer and recover more quickly.